tonethar/IGME-230-Spring-2019/weekly/week-05B-notes.md

 - If time, Introduction to PHP.

 ## Homework:
+- Check your link in the Class List.
+(See myCourses content area).
+If it doesn't work, you need to fix it (on your end).
 - Begin looking at [PHP materials](week-06-notes.md) in advance.
 - Watch dropboxes carefully.
 There will be quite a few PHP drop-boxes.